Flipper-XFW/Xtreme-Website/README.md

     quasar build -m spa
     ```

-3. Then just copy the built files over into public & serve it with a simple http server for testing, and put behind apache2 / nginx for production.
+3. Then just copy the built files over into the `public` folder.
+Yes, thanks to their randomized naming scheme that is kind of annoying but its not too bad.
+Then just serve it with a simple http server for testing, and put behind apache2 / nginx for production.

     - Python http:
         ```console